Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 Sound good?
 Maybe, but along with the program came the compulsory road-building program in lieu of taxes.

-The walls are a post-independence addition by some boy scouts.
-It's odd that there's no stone or brass inscription, but most islanders, locked in historic clan rivalries, supported the Germans punishing the people of Sokehs.
+The walls are a post-independence addition by Boy Scouts.
+It's odd that there's no stone or brass inscription, but most islanders, locked in historic clan rivalries, supported the Germans punishing the rebels, who were already on poor terms with the other islanders.
 Divide and rule is often an effective strategy, and in this case the Germans didn't even have to do the dividing.

 There's not much else left from the German era, unless you count this ruinous bridge over Dewen Neu, the creek at the inland border of Kolonia.
 The water main on the left is more recent.

-There's one almost intangible bit more of the German era: it's the alignment of this road, extending south from the Spanish fort-turned-baseball diamond, seen in the distance.
-It's one of the two main roads in town, the other one, very roughly parallel to it, running along the waterfront perhaps 300 yards to the east.
+There's one more tangible bit of the German era: it's the alignment of this road, extending south from the Spanish fort-turned-baseball diamond, seen in the distance.
+It's one of the two main roads in town, the other one, roughly parallel to it, running along the waterfront perhaps 300 yards to the east.

 Did the Germans have a name for this road?
 I don't know.
 The Japanese called it Namiki Dori ("tree-lined street"), and now it's called Kaselehlie, literally "hello," as in welcoming visitors.